Volunteering at SaTH

 This is an exciting opportunity for patients or carers who have accessed services within the Trust during 2021 & 2022 to get involved within a wide range of services such as; Medicine, Emergency, Surgery, Women’s Health, Maternity, Children & Young People, Support Services and Corporate Services.

 Volunteering in Administration means you’ll be working closely with a team of passionate and dedicated people who are working hard to make a difference at our hospitals.
-Tasks may include answering telephone enquiries, photocopying, filing or welcoming visitors to the area.
+Tasks may include answering telephone enquiries, photocopying or filing.

 The aim of the role as a ward-based volunteer is to make a patient’s stay in hospital as comfortable as possible by offering them your friendliness, energy and resourcefulness throughout your time there.
 As a ward-based volunteer, you will work in partnership with ward staff, patients and carers to provide extra support and encouragement to patients on the ward.
 There are many aspects to ward-based roles and for some elements (mealtime buddies and activity volunteers) you will need to complete additional training provided by the Volunteer Team.